Securegarv/HTML-Scientific-Calculator/README.md

 ## Credits

-This project was inspired by the tutorial ["Build A Calculator With JavaScript Tutorial"](https://www.youtube.com/watch?v=cGgLHJGyS34) by GreatStackDev Avinash.
+This project was independently developed, drawing inspiration from various online resources and tutorials.

 ## License